lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 <b>Caveat number three</b>. there is nothing wrong with saying I don't know.
 Some of the world's greatest minds have to acknowledge and hold their hands up and say, we don't know, in response to certain questions.
 But human ignorance is different from willful ignorance and the denial of evidence and rational thinking.
 The answers to these questions are not obscure and unknowable.
 They are clear and obvious.

 And <b>the fourth and final caveat</b> is that while the title is Five Questions Jehovah's Witnesses Cannot Answer, they will most likely offer an answer, but it will not be sufficient or satisfying.
 It will be one of their generic conversation stoppers, such as anything is possible with Jehovah.
 Jehovah must have had a reason.
 Look, we're going to have to leave this in Jehovah's hands.
 These self soothing and cathartic oneliners are extremely beneficial to Jehovah's Witnesses.

 Not only do they end the conversation, but it keeps their cherished, beloved faith and belief system intact.
-The reason I say it's not sufficient or satisfying as an answer and why I'm not technically classing a response such as that as an actual answer is because it's like asking a toddler how to spell Encyclopedia Britannica or what pie is to nine decimal places.
+The reason I say it's not sufficient or satisfying as an answer and why I'm not technically classing a response such as that as an actual answer is because it's like asking a toddler how to spell Encyclopedia, Britannica or what pie is to nine decimal places.

 Sure, they may try their best, or they might just scream in your face off.
 Either way, that answer is derived from an inability to offer a sufficient and satisfying answer.

-Is there sufficient reason to believe that current Jehovah's Witness doctrine is true and will not be?
+<h1><span class = "overline">Question #5: Is there sufficient reason to believe that current Jehovah's Witness doctrine is true and will not be disposed of?</span></h1>

 Yes.
 Okay.
 Over the years there have been minor changes and adjustments in certain understandings, but that is to be expected.
 Jehovah said that the path of the righteous would get brighter and brighter.